tomcam/appscripting.github.io/dropdown-form-apps-script.md

 * Sign into your Google account as required, and give it the permissions it asks for.

 * Return to your spreadsheet and refresh the web page.

+The menu named `Sidebar` appears, and inside it is the `Tax report` menu item.

+* From the `Sidebar` menu, choose `Tax report`.

+The sidebar appears after a moment.

+* Choose a month and date from the sidebar, then click `OK`.

+When you review the execution log you'll see what values were chosen.